<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=314834185700910&amp;ev=PageView&amp;noscript=1">

 Why Age Penalties Exist:

 The purpose of these reductions is to balance the longer period during which the pension benefits will be paid if an employee retires early.
-Since the pension plan is designed to provide lifetime income, retiring earlier than the normal retirement age extends the period over which the benefits are paid, necessitating a lower annual amount to ensure the plan's financial sustainability.
+Since the pension plan is designed to provide lifetime income, retiring earlier than the normal retirement age extends the period over which the benefits are paid, necessitating a lower annual amount to maintain the plan's financial sustainability.

 Verizon Stock Options and Restricted Stock Units (RSUs)

-Verizon offers stock-based compensation to eligible employees, including stock options and Restricted Stock Units (RSUs), as part of its Long Term Incentive Plan (LTI).
+Verizon offers stock-based compensation to eligible employees, including stock options and Restricted Stock Units (RSUs), as part of its Long-Term Incentive Plan (LTI).
 These equity awards are designed to align the interests of Verizon employees with those of shareholders by providing employees with an opportunity to share in the company’s success.

 Stock Options: